andrewdean1/solar-searcher/README.md

 ## What We Will Learn
 Col: As most of the learning in class thus far has focussed on classification, I’m excited to learn more about regression tasks and the corresponding ML models/techniques.
 In addition to this, I’m looking forward to learning more about and gaining more hands-on experience scraping data from public online sources.
 I feel that these learning opportunities will develop my understanding of how ML theory and abstract software tools can be harnessed to tackle complex, empirical problems.

+Omar: I’m planning on learning more about data processing and cleaning (as we likely will need to compile data from a variety of sources) as well as learning how to pull data from the google API.
+It will be interesting to explore packages like GeoPandas for creating our heatmaps and using our model to predict energy output at locations without any existing data.